fsharp/fsharp.org/data-science/index.md

 ### Data Access and Integration

-F# has a wide range of useful data import and access techniques available.
-Many F# books and introductions cover some of these.
-Some specific frameworks dedicated to simplifying data access are:

- * [FSharp.Data](http://tpetricek.github.io/FSharp.Data/) - The F# Data library (FSharp.Data.dll) implements everything you need to access data in your F# applications and scripts.
-It implements F# type providers for working with structured file formats (CSV, JSON and XML) and for accessing the WorldBank and Freebase data.
-It also includes helpers for parsing JSON files and for sending HTTP requests.

-### Big Data and Big Compute

-You might need these if working with very large data.
-See the [Cloud Programming](/cloud) section for details of scalable data, compute and messaging frameworks and clients for F#.
+Data access is at the core of data science programmability.
+See the [Data Access](/data-access) section.

 ### Machine Learning

 You may need to apply machine learning techniques to your problem domain.
-See the [Machine Learning](/machine-learning) section for details.
+See the [Machine Learning](/machine-learning) section.

 ### R, MATLAB, Mathematics and Python Integration